Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

 * Google Fonts - The project uses Google fonts to style the website fonts. https://fonts.google.com/
 * AutoPrefixer - This project used AutoPrefixer to make sure the css code is valid for all browsers. https://autoprefixer.github.io/
 * jQuery - This project uses jQuery to reference Javascript needed for the responsive navigation bar on every page. http://jquery.com/
-* Popper.js - This project uses Popper.js to reference Javascript, needed for the responsive navbar. https://popper.js.org/
-* more TBA

 ## Testing